 There are many reasons why I love Todoist, not the least of which is how much I rely on it each day to manage the entirety of my pharmacy's pending orders and inventory system.
 I also love it because the team has some great Android developers and designers who did a fantastic job of implementing Material Design back in June of last year and then revamping the brand's identity to a more modern look in September.

 Now Todoist is back with another major leap in version 9 of its Android app, which it's labeling as "closing the loop on the Material Design cycle."
-What this means is that the app is improving on all the aspects of the MD redesign and adding many of the features that were still missing in it.
 Read More

 Getting bought by Microsoft hasn't hindered the productive folks over at Wunderlist.
 They're now ready to roll out an update to their Android app with a revamped interface that finally looks good enough to deserve a Material Design adjective.
 Its previous update had claimed that, but it was actually the bastard child of some iOS and Android design elements.
 This one, on the contrary, does away with the clunky design, reduces a few shadows, flattens a couple of boxes, cleans some icons, and generally looks shiny, in a faded pastel kind of way.